bharathikannan-data/Pizza-Sales-Dashboard/README.md

 - **Performance Metrics:** Identify best-selling and least-selling pizzas by various measures.
 - **Trends:** Understand how sales vary by days of the week and months of the year.

-## Future Enhancements
-- Automating data updates.
-- Integrating more advanced predictive analytics for sales forecasting.
-- Expanding the dataset for more comprehensive analysis.

 **Dashboard**